 The military police officer’s expression of agony as he shattered into nothing, without even a fragment of him left, burned itself into Gilbert’s mind.

 Gilbert swallowed, stumbling back until his back was pressed against the brick of the wall behind him.
-He stared after Jericho, realizing that he didn’t even know this man or the kind of person he was.
+He stared after Jericho, realizing that he didn’t even know this man or what kind of person he was.
 For all Gilbert knew, this could be who Jericho really was.
 This was insane.
 His country was falling apart now, and here he was flailing around with one arm after some lunatic—or at least someone driven to lunacy.
 This was too much.

 His vision blurred, his stub throbbed, his cheeks flushed.

-No, dammit.
+No, dammit!
 Gilbert shook himself.
 This was Werner.
 And he’d made a promise to Werner and owed him.
 There was no way he was going to let the guy check out of life before him.
 Greta’d hate him anyways, Nico would slap him, Werner’s siblings’d spit at him.
 Damnit—wait.
 Was Greta okay?
 Was ma?

 Gilbert eyed Jericho’s retreating back again before peeling off the wall and following the man close behind.
 He kept a safe distance, out of sight.